GrissomErick/MogulCoders/README.md

  <p></p>

 **Project Description** - CritterSitter is a full-stack web application that helps:
-1. Find the Pet lovers to get the part time work and opportunity to be sitter with pets.
+1. To find the Pet lovers to get the part time work as Pet Sitter.
-2. Helps Pet owners to connect with Pet sitters when they need help.
+2. Pet owners to connect with Pet sitters who meets their critaria.
+3. Search on Map the Pet Sitters available around your location.

 ## Application Heroku Link
 The link below will give you direct access to CritterSitter web application using your web browser via the Heroku web service.
 (NOTE: There will be a momentary delay when first accessing the Heroku servers.)